chinnmayK/chinnmayK/README.md

 # Hi there! 👋 I'm Chinmay K
-### Third Year CSE Student | Problem Solver | Adaptable Learner
+### Final Year CSE Student | Problem Solver | Adaptable Learner

 Welcome to my GitHub!
-I'm currently a **3rd-year Computer Science and Engineering student** with a passion for **problem-solving** and a strong foundation in **algorithms and data structures**.
+I'm currently a **4th-year Computer Science and Engineering student** with a passion for **problem-solving** and a strong foundation in **algorithms and data structures**.
 My adaptability allows me to quickly grasp new concepts and technologies, making me eager to take on challenges in both academic and real-world projects.

 ### 🚀 Skills & Interests